MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/title-managed/config/player-stats-configure-2017.md

 ms.localizationpriority: medium
 ---

-# Configuring Featured Stats and Leaderboards 2017 in Partner Center
+# Title-managed Featured Stats & Leaderboards portal config

 <!--
 This file was at path